 Where practical, a plan view drawing for the entire site should be posted and up-dated whenever any major change is made to structures, stockpiles or roadways.
 Aerial photographs may be used to identify characteristics of the site.

-9. Laying out stockpiles
+9. Laying out stockpiles or waste piles

 All stockpiles should be located in designated areas according to the site plan.